 - Transport and storage.

-You can find further statistical information about fatal injuries in the workplace here.
+You can find further statistical information about fatal injuries in the workplace here, as well as in the graph below.

 If you have been harmed in a road traffic accident you could be able to make a personal injury claim with one of our accident claims solicitors covering Halifax if you are still within the accident claims time limit of three years.